Sponsor a Comfort Companion for someone on the Age UK South Glos befriending waiting list.

 Our Comfort Companions service has been tested successfully in partnership with Age UK South Gloucestershire by carers and older users.
 Feedback has shown that our purpose-built, voice-first design is accessible and reassuring, even for people with limited digital confidence.
 These tests have directly informed the co-design of the service used today.

-Grant and his dad share how Comfort Companions began, and how you can help bring companionship home.
+Grant and his dad talk to Frank and share how Comfort Companions began.

 Privacy & Security